Panoptikum-social/panod.io/pages/plan_en.md

 * Planned talks at conferences: A-Tag'18, Subscribe(s), 35C3, Re:Publica, Podcasting Meetup,
   Privacy Week, other meetups in the meetup scene in Vienna: Project Night, Webclerks, Android Heads Meetup Vienna, etc.
-* Distribution via the podcasting community, that is, the podcasters who are Panoptikum.io users
+* Distribution via the podcasting community, that is, the podcasters who are Panoptikum.social users
-* Making use of the existing platform and community of Panoptikum.io.
+* Making use of the existing platform and community of Panoptikum.social.
 * Project homepage.
 * Österreichischer Blindenverband, Hilfsgemeinschaft der Blinden und Sehschwachen Ö.s, libraries for the blind in Austria and Germany.